BCG-X-Official/facet/sphinx/source/contribution_guide.rst

   notebooks are currently committed with cell output.
 This may change in the future where notebooks are run as part of the sphinx build.

-- the base ``….rst`` files used for the documentation build, which are:
+- the base ``.rst`` files used for the documentation build, which are:

-  *	``index.rst``: definition of the high-level documentation structure which mainly references the other rst files in this directory
+  *   ``index.rst``: definition of the high-level documentation structure which mainly references the other rst files in this directory.

-  *	``tutorials.rst``: a tutorial overview that incorporates the tutorial notebooks from the ``tutorials`` directory
+  *   ``tutorials.rst``: a tutorial overview that incorporates the tutorial notebooks from the ``tutorials`` directory.

-  *	``contribution_guide.rst``: detailed information on building and releasing FACET
+  *   ``contribution_guide.rst``: detailed information on building and releasing FACET.

-  *	``faqs.rst``: contains guidance on bug reports/feature requests, how to contribute and answers to frequently asked questions including small code snippets
+  *   ``faqs.rst``: contains guidance on bug reports/feature requests, how to contribute and answers to frequently asked questions including small code snippets.

-  *	``about_us.rst``: description of the team behind open-sourcing FACET
+  *   ``about_us.rst``: description of the team behind open-sourcing FACET.

   *   ``api_landing.rst``: for placing any API landing page preamble for documentation as needed.
 This information will appear on the API landing page in the documentation build after the short description in ``src/__init__.py``.
 This file is included in the documentation build via the ``custom-module-template.rst``.

 - ``_static`` contains additional material used in the documentation build (mainly figures) but also some formatting control:

-  *	``team_contributors``: contains photos for the FACET team
+  *   ``team_contributors``: contains photos for the FACET team.

-  *	``icons``: contains the icons used in describing the main elements of FACET in the documentation getting started page
+  *   ``icons``: contains the icons used in describing the main elements of FACET in the documentation getting started page.

-  *   ``css/facet.css`` contains additional customization for the display of HTML elements in the documentation build.
+  *   ``css/facet.css``: contains additional customization for the display of HTML elements in the documentation build.

 - ``_templates`` contains the ``autosummary.rst`` which relies on the
   ``custom-module-template.rst`` and ``custom-class-template.rst`` from
-  ``pytools/tree/develop/sphinx/source/_templates`` which is used in generating/formatting
-  the modules and classes for the API documentation.
+  ``pytools/tree/develop/sphinx/source/_templates`` which is used in generating/formatting the modules and classes for the API documentation.

 The two key scripts are ``make.py`` and ``conf.py``.
 The base configuration for these scripts can be found in